 fi

-As of 2024-09-23, kernels of Linux distros including Amazon Linux, Android, Arch, CentOS, Debian, Fedora, and Oracle Linux are known to have enabled DAMON.
+As of 2025-11-25, kernels of major Linux distros including Alma Linux, Amazon Linux, Android, Arch, CentOS, Debian, Fedora, openSUSE and Oracle Linux enabled DAMON.
+If your distro provides an appropriate DAMON-enabled kernel, install it using the package manager of the distro.

 If your package system doesn’t support DAMON-enabled kernel, you can fetch a DAMON-merged Linux kernel source tree, build, and install it.
 Note that you should enable kernel configuration options for DAMON, depending on your demands.
 For example: